-You could also add a place or a city name if you have a local business.
+You could also incorporate a place or a city name if you have a local business.

 In general, you want to avoid things that are too common or too general like adding "the" as I mentioned before.
 But if adding the suffix makes your website unique or changes the meaning, you could be lucky.
 It is always better to check a website like NameMesh.
 For example, I did a quick search on the keywords "cool tech" and was able to find freecooltech.com and ubercooltech.com.
 Here is a list of suggested words to add:

-Because it is a huge niche, words like (buzz, radar, things, simple, easy, buy, planet, world, online, crazy, open, news, gear).
+Because it is a huge niche, words like buzz, radar, things, simple, easy, buy, planet, world, online, crazy, open, news, and gear.
 It is difficult to find new unique names that include any of these words, plus the name is probably going to be more expensive.

-- Use the thesaurus.
-If a name is already taken, use the dictionary to find synonyms (words that have a similar meaning).
+- Find similar words.
+If a name is already taken, use the thesaurus to find synonyms (words that have a similar meaning).

 Thank you for reading this far!
 Please comment on this post and let me know what worked and what did not and if you have any other suggestions or ideas to add!
 Do you have a clever or creative idea for a domain name?
 Share it with us!